noseka1/noseka1.github.io/source/_posts/2018-01-12-edge-security-for-your-cloud-application-part-ii.markdown

 > /etc/haproxy/ssl/app.crt
 {% endcodeblock %}

-The important task of the server-side HAProxy is to authenticate the incoming client requests.
+The important task of the server-side HAProxy is to authenticate the incoming client connections.
 In our project, we are looking at two customers that should be allowed to access our application.
 For that, we're going to include the CA certificate chains of the two customers into the `customer-ca.crt` file:

 {% codeblock lang:sh %}
 $ cat \